-PAF observes International Day of Persons with Disabilities
+PAF observes International Day of persons with disabilities

 Islamabad: To mark this occasion the International Day of Persons with Disabilities (IDPD) on Monday, Pakistan Air Force arranged a ceremony at Nur Khan Auditorium Air Headquarters, here.

-He added PAF has always focused on bringing the persons with special needs in the mainstream and make them a useful member of society.
-The students from PAF special school Islamabad sang the National Anthem and performed different skits on the stage.
-Wing Commander Najam, Senior Psychiatrist, PAF Hospital Islamabad gave a talk on how to deal with the needs of special children.
+He added that PAF has always focused on bringing the persons with special needs in the mainstream and make them a useful member of society.
+The students from PAF special school sang the national anthem and performed different skits on the stage.
+Wing Commander Najam, Senior Psychiatrist, PAF Hospital gave a talk on how to deal with the needs of special children.
 Parents of special children also shared their experiences with the audience.
-The UN International Day of Persons with Disabilities (IDPD) has been annually observed on 3 December.
+The United Nations IDPD has been annually observed on 3 December around the world since 1992.
+This year, theme for the day has been “Empowering persons with disabilities and ensuring inclusiveness and equality”.
+PAF as an endeavor to bring these children in the mainstream has established thirteen special schools in various cities of Pakistan, which are providing quality education to these children, using modern audio-visual teaching techniques along with parent counselling.

 Islamabad: To mark this occasion the International Day of Persons with Disabilities (IDPD) on Monday, Pakistan Air Force arranged a ceremony at Nur Khan Auditorium Air Headquarters, here.

-He added PAF has always focused on bringing the persons with special needs in the mainstream and make them a useful member of society.
-The students from PAF special school Islamabad sang the National Anthem and performed different skits on the stage.
-Wing Commander Najam, Senior Psychiatrist, PAF Hospital Islamabad gave a talk on how to deal with the needs of special children.
+He added that PAF has always focused on bringing the persons with special needs in the mainstream and make them a useful member of society.
+The students from PAF special school sang the national anthem and performed different skits on the stage.
+Wing Commander Najam, Senior Psychiatrist, PAF Hospital gave a talk on how to deal with the needs of special children.
 Parents of special children also shared their experiences with the audience.
-The UN International Day of Persons with Disabilities (IDPD) has been annually observed on 3 December.
+The United Nations IDPD has been annually observed on 3 December around the world since 1992.
+This year, theme for the day has been “Empowering persons with disabilities and ensuring inclusiveness and equality”.
+PAF as an endeavor to bring these children in the mainstream has established thirteen special schools in various cities of Pakistan, which are providing quality education to these children, using modern audio-visual teaching techniques along with parent counselling.